wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

     {
     }

-**2:**  Add the following code to that method to have any request to any of the service’s endpoints authenticated as bearing a token issued by Azure Active Directory on behalf of a specified tenant, for access to Azure Active Directory’s Graph Web service:
+**2:**  Add the following code to that method to have any request to any of the service's endpoints authenticated as bearing a token issued by Azure Active Directory on behalf of a specified tenant, for access to Azure Active Directory's Graph Web service:

     private void OnServiceStartup(
       Owin.IAppBuilder applicationBuilder IAppBuilder applicationBuilder,